Dolphin Boy: Plot

 Dolphin Boy narrates the tale of an infant who was nurtured by a dolphin in the ocean.
 Following a plane crash into the water, a young dolphin named Sefid and his mother discover a human baby and decide to care for him.
 The boy grows up and after realizing that he is a human, he goes to land to find his mother.
 Throughout this quest, Captain Morvarid, his wife, and the entire port community extend their assistance.
 Nevertheless, the underwater realm is overtaken by octopuse, compelling Dolphin Boy to confront new obstacles.

 Production

 Writer and director: Mohammad Kheirandish, producer: Mohammad Hamedani, art director: Mehdi Farsi, technical director: Mostafa Shahmardani, production manager: Alireza Esmaeili, Davoud Asadollahi, rendering and compositing supervisor: Saeed Garmabadari, special effects supervisor: Reza Ghorbani, animation supervisor: Jalal Rahbari, composer: Behzad Abdi, project manager: Aseman Khial.

 Television series

-In March 2024, a series consisting of 26 episodes, sharing the same title, premiered on Filmo.
+In March 2024, a series consisting of 26 episodes, sharing the same title, premiered on Filimo.
 The direction was handled by Reza Fasahet, with character design by Mohammad Kheirandish, and production led by Mohammad Hamedani.